-Although more of the modern Jokers have been praised in recent times such as Heath Ledger’s famous Joker or even 2019’s representation by Joaquin Phoenix, there was one man who started it all.
+Although modern takes on Batman’s most fearsome foe, the Joker, have been praised in recent times, among them Heath Ledger’s Academy Award-winning version in 2008’s The Dark Knight ,or even 2019’s representation by Joaquin Phoenix, there was one man who started it all.
 Cesar Romero was the original Joker and is definitely not talked about enough as part of the Joker legacy.

-He was the Joker to Adam West’s Batman on the classic ’60s TV show, and it was such a positive for him that it revamped his career and kept him around for years to come.
-Many now remember him as the Joker who refused to shave his mustache for the role… and it was blatantly noticeable.
+He was the Joker to Adam West’s Batman on the classic ’60s TV show, and it was such a positive for him that it revitalized his career and kept him working for years to come.
+At the same time, many now remember him as the Joker who refused to shave his mustache for the role… and it was blatantly noticeable.

-Cesar Romero was the original Joker who started it all, and always will be
+Cesar Romero was the original Joker who started it all

 “Everybody wanted to be a villain in Batman, it was sort of ‘the’ thing to do,” Romero once said, even noting that the legendary Frank Sinatra wanted the role.
 Burt Ward (Robin) even confirmed this rumor, but of course, they ultimately ended up going with Romero.